endorpheus/BFR/README.md

    - Enter a rename pattern (if desired)
    - Check "Add numbering" to include sequential numbers
    - Adjust number padding if using numbering
-   - Check "Keep original file extensions" to preserve file types
+   - Check "Keep original file extensions" to preserve file types. (**This is the recommended setting unless you know what you are doing**)
    - Check "Generate random filenames" for random name generation

 4. Click "Rename Files" to apply the changes.